 If development is about achieving human potential for the maximum number of people in the world, our current public policy approaches have a huge blind spot.
 Can public policy deal with millions of daily acts of violence and oppression that are perpetrated by millions of people on millions of other people in their daily lives?
 These limit human potential.
-Watch live poverty economist Deepa Narayan speaking on gender inequality on 7th May 2015 at 5:30 pm CET.
-Ask your questions using #KAPTalks.
+Watch poverty economist, Deepa Narayan, speak on gender inequality in our #KAPTalks.

 More from the speaker

 „Why it is considered reasonable to intervene when the Taliban in Afghanistan organizes to stop girls from attending school?
 And why do we hesitate when millions of girls are prevented from attending school by the private decision of millions of individual fathers who are spread over large areas?” – asks Deepa Narayan ahead of her lecture in Budapest.

 How can we address gender inequalities that still persist in rich countries and in poor countries?
 In the USA, with an overall ranking of 20 on the Gender Gap index (World Economic Forum), the pay gap between men and women will take a century to close.
 The United Nations may have already given up.
 In the current UN efforts on developing Sustainable Development Goals, gender equality is about the only goal that is not time bound, a direction without commitment.
 It makes gender equality more difficult to achieve than climate change, which has time bound targets.
 Given these difficulties, how long then will it take India with more than 500 million girls and women, and an overall ranking of 114 on the gender gap index, to achieve gender equality?